TakshDhabalia/Maharshi_Animal-_and_Human_Detection_Model/README.md

 I sourced annotated data from open repositories and manually curated a custom dataset by cropping YOLO-detected bounding boxes of entities.

-- I validated dataset quality through visual sampling, class balance, and noise checks.
+- I validated dataset quality through visual sampling, class balance, and noise checks as in how diverse each image was.
-- Image samples Ire filtered for clarity, centered content, and consistent class distribution.
+- Image samples Ire filtered for clarity, centered content, and consistent class distribution and good splits .
 - Image Datasets were also selected based on amount of data in them and the suggested splits as well
 - here are the links
 - https://www.kaggle.com/datasets/shiv28/animal-5-mammal